A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 \subsubsection{Automatic Evaluation Approaches for Open-domain Dialogue Systems}

 The evaluation for ODD system is mainly performed using automated approaches, namely perplexity, BLEU, DIST-n, and recall@K. In the following, a brief description of each approach is provided.

 \paragraph{Perplexity} Perplexity \cite{vinyals2015neural} was originally conceived as an information-theoretic measure to assess how much a given language model is suited to predict a text sequence or, equivalently, how much a word sequence fits into a specific language model.
 It is now used as an analytic approach with potential application to support early diagnosis of symptoms of mental disorder.
+Perplexity quantifies the model's ability to predict a word sequence, but it fails to capture semantic coherence or the overall quality of the dialogue, limiting its applicability for evaluating natural, contextually-rich conversations.
 Perplexity can be expressed as:

 where $W$ is a word sequence of length $N$, $P(w_1w_2\dots w_N)$ is the probability of that word sequence.